akavity/onliner-selenide/readme.md

 * Test 3.
 Check the filtering result (price, manufacturer, RAM,  internal memory, memory card support)
 * Test 4.
 Find the cheapest product on the page using a for loop
 * Test 5.
 Find the cheapest product on the page using Stream.
 * Test 6.
-Find the cheapest product on the page using the filter button.
+Find the cheapest product using the filter button.

 ##Technologies: